isomerpages/moe-greendalepri/_useful-links/FAQs.md

 There is a school-based student care centre managed by Singapore EduSmart Learning Centre.
 This is our new operator from 1 January 2023.
 The student care centre is open till 7.00pm from Monday to Friday.
 The Centre has moved to the new premises within Level 1 of school.
 More information on the student care centre e.g. monthly rates can be found here: [/about-us/school-services.](https://greendalepri-moe-edu-sg-admin.cwp.sg/about-us/school-services) Alternatively, you may wish to email their staff at: [greendale@singaporeedusmart.com.sg](mailto:greendale@singaporeedusmart.com.sg) for further enquiries.

-Both the school and our contractors will implement the necessary measures to ensure the safety and security of our pupils, staff and visitors during this construction period.
-Our contractors will also try to minimise noise, dust and other disturbances to the neighbouring residential blocks.

 **5\.
 Is there a student care centre in the school?**

 There is a school-based student care centre managed by Little Professors Learning Centre.
 The student care centre is open till 7.00pm from Monday to Friday.
 The Centre has moved to the newly renovated premises within the school.
 More information on the student care centre e.g. monthly rates can be found here: [/about-us/school-services](https://staging.d26uzavxcoervm.amplifyapp.com/about-us/school-services/).
 Alternatively, you may wish to email their staff at: [greendale@littleprofessors.com.sg](mailto:greendale@littleprofessors.com.sg), for further enquiries.